pyccel/psydac/docs/source/examples.rst

 +------------------------------------------------------------------------------------------------------------------------+

 ..
 The notebooks get copied into the source directory by the continuous integration pipeline.
+..
+The notebooks should have all output cleared before being committed to the repository.
 .. toctree::
    :maxdepth: 1
    :caption: Notebooks: